-3-D image guided brachytherapy helps avoid hysterectomies for cervical cancer patientsMay 10th, 2012 in Cancer /
+3-D image guided brachytherapy helps avoid hysterectomies for cervical cancer patientsMay 10, 2012 in Medicine & Health / Cancer

 Barcelona, Spain: Delivering radiotherapy directly to cancer of the cervix using 3-D imaging techniques is effective at controlling the return and spread of the disease and, in most cases, avoids the need for hysterectomies, according to research presented at the World Congress of Brachytherapy today.

 Dr Renaud Mazeron said that a review of the use of 3-D image guided adaptive brachytherapy (IGABT) after a course of chemotherapy and radiotherapy given together (concomitant chemoradiation) in 163 patients treated between 2004-2009 at the Institut Gustave Roussy in Villejuif, France, had shown that it achieved results that were far superior to those from previous eras using different treatments.
 Not only was IGABT effective at controlling the tumour, but it also had more acceptable side-effects.

 At present, there is no conclusive evidence as to whether or not women with cervical cancer, especially if it is at an advanced stage (stage IB-IIB), should have their wombs removed to help to avoid the cancer returning or spreading.
 This study suggests that hysterectomies may be unnecessary for most women, unless the cancer has obviously returned and invaded the womb.